digitalbias/blog_postman/README.md

 Currently uses GitHub API v4 to do the git management.

+## Installation

+* Install erlang and elixir
+* Install dependencies `mix deps get`
+* rename `.env.sample` to `.env` and set the environment variables for your access token, repo name and your username.
+* Start writing

 ## Running

 Just type `make` at the command-line and if everything is installed properly, it will pubish your banch to the website.